Elders of the Universe: Fictional history

-Another Elder, the Contemplator, allies with the space pirate Captain Reptyl against the Silver Surfer, but is betrayed and apparently killed.
+Another Elder, the Contemplator, allies with the space pirate Reptyl against the Silver Surfer, but is betrayed and apparently killed.
 The Contemplator is revealed to have survived—as a disembodied head—and goes on to attempt to rule the Kree Empire, but is seemingly destroyed by the peace-loving alien Cotati.

 The five Elders that were previously consumed by Galactus (Champion, Collector, Gardener, Grandmaster, and Runner) are targeted by the Titan Thanos because they possess the Infinity Gems.
 Thanos humiliates each in turn (the Gardener is murdered) and captures the Gems.
 The Elder the Runner has an encounter with the hero Quasar during which the time being Eon describes the Runner as one of "the thousand or so Elders I'm aware of."
 Quasar also later confronts the Obliterator, the Possessor, and previously unknown Elders the Explorer, the Judicator and the Caregiver.
-It is also revealed that the Contemplator killed by Reptyl was in fact a Skrull, and not the true Contemplator.
+It is also revealed that the Contemplator killed by Reptyl was a Skrull and not the true Contemplator.

 The Grandmaster reappears and creates a new version of the Squadron Sinister.
 Courtesy of a phenomenon known as the Wellspring of Power—an interdimensional source of superhuman abilities—the Grandmaster increases the Squadron Sinister's powers and they battle the superhero team the New Thunderbolts.
-The Grandmaster is defeated by Baron Helmut Zemo, and the Squadron Sinister scatter and escape.
+The Grandmaster is defeated by Helmut Zemo, and the Squadron Sinister scatter and escape.
 Champion has an encounter with the heroine She-Hulk and aids her foe Titania by giving her the Power Gem, currently in his possession.

 The Astronomer, Champion, Grandmaster, Judicator, and Runner traveled to the planet Godthab Omega, and witnessed the arrival of the Annihilation Wave.

-After Battleworld is destroyed at the conclusion of "Secret Wars," the Elders examine the planet's remains, and find them to be teeming with Power Primordial in the form of an "Iso-Sphere".
+After Battleworld is destroyed in "Secret Wars", the Elders examine the planet's remains, and find them to be teeming with Power Primordial in the form of an "Iso-Sphere".
 Their inability to come to a mutually beneficial agreement regarding ownership of the Iso-Sphere prompts the Elders into holding a winner-takes-all Contest of Champions which all but the Grandmaster and Collector are eventually eliminated from.

-During the "No Surrender" arc, it was revealed that one Elder of the Universe originally went by the name of Grandmaster before being defeated by En Dwi-Gast and banished from the Earth-616 reality.
-Because of the Multiverse being rebuilt, this Elder of the Universe returned where he took the name of Challenger and assembled his version of the Black Order to go up against Grandmaster and his Lethal Legion.
+During the "No Surrender" arc, it was revealed that one Elder of the Universe originally went by the name of Grandmaster before being defeated by En Dwi Gast and banished from the Earth-616 reality.
+Because of the Multiverse being rebuilt, this Elder of the Universe returned.
+He took the name of Challenger and assembled a version of the Black Order to go up against Grandmaster and his Lethal Legion.